Charles Martinet: Career

-Martinet's first appearance in a game as Mario was in the 1994 CD re-release of Mario Teaches Typing, however, most were first exposed to Mario's voice in the landmark 1996 game Super Mario 64.
-During the recording session, he and a few developers wondered what Mario would do when the player leaves him alone.
-In the end, Martinet came up with the idea that Mario would dream of pasta during his sleep, and in the final game, Mario says "night nighty.
+Most were first exposed to Mario's voice in the landmark 1996 game Super Mario 64.
+During his time working through MIRT, Martinet became acquainted with Mario series creator Shigeru Miyamoto.
+Seeking a professional voice actor for Super Mario 64, Miyamoto had Nintendo contact Martinet to inquire about voicing Mario in the game.
+An opportunity he was not expecting, Martinet agreed immediately, making the trip from Sausalito to Bad Animals Studio in Seattle to record for the game.
+Mostly unscripted, Martinet was given examples of what the teams in Japan were looking for by the producers, in addition to improvisation which lead to the creation of many of Mario's catchphrases.
+During the recording session, it was wondered what Mario would do when the player leaves him alone.
+In the end, Martinet came up with the idea that Mario would dream of pasta during his sleep.
+In the final game, Mario says "night nighty.
 Ahhh spaghetti, ahhh ravioli, ahhh mamma mia" when in his second sleeping position.

 Following Super Mario 64, he would go on to additionally voice Luigi, Wario, Waluigi, Metal Mario, Shadow Mario, Mini-Mario Toys, Baby Mario, Baby Luigi and Baby Wario in most games wherein these characters speak.
 He also voiced the enemies Wart, Mouser, Tryclyde, and Clawgrip in Super Mario Advance.
 His voice work appears in the English and Japanese language versions of the games.
 With his work as Mario in Super Smash Bros.
 Ultimate, the Guinness Book of World Records recognized Martinet for having performed the same character in one hundred different titles, the most of any video game voice actor.

+In February 2021, Martinet said the possibility of reprising his role in the animated The Super Mario Bros.
+Movie would be a "marvelous thing" and that if he were asked to voice Mario he would "go in and play with great joy and happiness".
+Despite this, Chris Pratt was cast as Mario instead, though Martinet appeared briefly for cameo voices of Mario's father and a Brooklyn citizen named Giuseppe.

 Martinet provided voiceover acting for the boxers and the announcer in the Super NES title Super Punch-Out!!.
 He voiced the character Vigoro in Sega's Dreamcast and GameCube role-playing video game, Skies of Arcadia.
 He did the voice of Homunculus in the Konami PlayStation 2, Xbox and Windows game Shadow of Destiny, and provided voices for Reader Rabbit and The ClueFinders games.
 In 2009, Martinet told That Gaming Site that he wanted to voice Link in The Legend of Zelda: Ocarina of Time, but Shigeru Miyamoto told him that Link would remain without a voice.
 However, Link's grunts have been voiced by various Japanese voice actors.